What is a Loan Estimate?

 - Title – Lender’s Title Policy

 - Title – Title Search

-Overall, the Loan Estimate should help you review the details of your mortgage loan, and see exactly where your money is going.
+Overall, the Loan Estimate should help you review the details of your mortgage loan.
 It breaks down the mortgage loan costs and rates in a simple-to-read layout, which allows you to quickly understand what to expect on your loan.
 It answers “Yes” or “No” questions on whether the loan has a balloon payment or an adjustable interest rate.
 Some of these terms may have caused less-experienced homeowners hardship in the past during the housing bubble crisis.
 Since then, qualitative and quantitative reports have studied how the disclosure estimates can be improved upon.
 Today the Loan Estimate is an important step to disclosure transparency in the mortgage industry.